JustPayments/JustPay/README.md

 License
 -------

-Luxcore is GPLv3 licensed.
+JustPaycore is GPLv3 licensed.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/216k155/lux/tags) are created regularly to indicate new official, stable release versions of Lux.
+[Tags](https://github.com/216k155/justpay/tags) are created regularly to indicate new official, stable release versions of JustPay.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).